-Microsoft says that devices that run Windows 10 on Arm are designed to take full advantage of the built-in protections available in Windows 10, including encryption (opens in new tab), data protection (opens in new tab), as well as the antivirus and anti-malware capabilities.
+Microsoft says that devices that run Windows 10 on Arm are designed to take full advantage of the built-in protections available in Windows 10, including encryption, data protection, as well as the antivirus and anti-malware capabilities.

 We're looking at how our readers use VPN for a forthcoming in-depth report.
 We'd love to hear your thoughts in the survey below.
 It won't take more than 60 seconds of your time.

 - These are the best ransomware protection tools

 - Here's our choice of the best malware removal software on the market

 - Protect your devices with these best antivirus software

 “Microsoft Defender for Endpoint compliments these security features with an industry leading, unified, cloud powered enterprise endpoint security platform that helps security teams prevent, detect, investigate and respond to advanced threats, while delivering secure and productive end user security experiences,” notes the Microsoft 365 Defender Team in a blog post announcing the new product.

 Microsoft contends that Arm-based devices are leading the digital transformation initiatives at enterprises.
 The new Defender for Endpoints on Arm stems from Microsoft’s belief that a security-first mindset is paramount in this new hybrid work environment.

 Microsoft 365 Defender Team notes that the platform will have the same features and user experience as available on the main desktop version.
 “All the data, insights, and functionality in Microsoft Defender for Endpoint is exactly the same as its always been,” share the developers.